YousefNaqeeb/pesky-meteor-apocalypse/README.md

 SUMMARY

 Pesky Meteor Apocalypse is a game intended to happen during a time when a meteor is about to hit Earth in a matter of years or less.
 Your job is to prepare and to decide how you'll defend the planet!!
-Whether it's changing the meteor's directory or nuking it as a whole.
+Whether it's changing the meteor's path by using a rocket or nuking it to bring it of course as a whole.
 You choose how and what is going to happen.
 The asteroid's impact/predicted time to crash is based on the data from
-NASA's Sentry API, which addresses the challenge's requirements.
+NASA's Sentry API, as wellas the small body database, which addresses the challenge's requirements.
 This is crucial for educating and preparing our population for the potential impact of meteors that may crash onto Earth in the future.

 PROJECT DETAILS